 - It does not produce a Return of Trading Details report, which Revenue has started to insist on in recent years.
 This report is very time-consuming to produce.

 Xero is perfect for you if… you are a visual worker and you appreciate beautiful dashboards.
 Also, if you’re an Amazon, Alibaba, Etsy or eBay seller, Xero has special integrations so you can stay in control of your finances.

-Kashflow is a UK product that, like Xero, has had to adapt to the Irish market.
+Kashflow is a UK product which, like Xero, has had to adapt to the Irish market.
 The interface on Kashflow is very user-friendly and easy to navigate, but probably not at the same level as Xero.
 The company is well established in the UK market and has won numerous awards.

 Kashflow’s user-friendliness and adaptation to the Irish market have made it a very popular piece of software.

 - It handles bank feeds for most of the Irish banks very well

 - It can also handle the Irish cash accounting for VAT